 does not investigate the issue; and

-.
+uses the Potential Work Issue Reporting Template (WF-42) located in WorkInTexas.com to inform the state WF/UI coordinator of potential issues by email.

 Workforce Solutions Office staff do not manually open or close a claimant’s Wagner-Peyser application in WorkInTexas.com and do not enter or alter—under any circumstances—a claimant’s registration without first consulting with the claimant.